 - Two Blue Brand Necklaces, Condition: Good

 - No prize: Sellers cannot include a prize in their Surprise Set.
-Sellers also cannot provide or describe the floor, ceiling, or average prices of the items in their Set.
+Sellers also cannot provide or describe the floor, ceiling, or average of the items in their Set.

 -